fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs review_date %}
-The date when the changes associated with the current record were reviewed or evaluated.
+The date when the record was reviewed or evaluated.
 {% enddocs %}

 {% docs change_review_date %}
 The date when the changes associated with the current record were reviewed or evaluated.
 {% enddocs %}

+{% docs change_request_review_date %}
+The date when the change request was reviewed or evaluated.
+{% enddocs %}

 {% docs review_status %}
-The status or outcome of the review process for the changes associated with the current record.
+The status or outcome of the review process associated with the current record.
 {% enddocs %}

-{% docs change_review_status %}
+{% docs change_request_review_status %}
-The status or outcome of the review process for the changes associated with the current record.
+The status or outcome of the review process for the change request associated with the current record.
 {% enddocs %}

 {% docs risk %}
 The level of risk associated with the changes, indicating the potential impact or consequences of implementing the modifications outlined in the current record.
 {% enddocs %}

-{% docs change_risk %}
+{% docs change_request_risk %}
 The level of risk associated with the changes, indicating the potential impact or consequences of implementing the modifications outlined in the current record.
 {% enddocs %}